ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: Experimental Design

 \subsection{Dataset}

 We use MIMIC-III as the dataset for comparison, which is a large EHR dataset.
-To further elaborate, we preprocess the EHRs by first removing any personally identifiable information, such as patient and hospital names, as well as other irrelevant information like medications and procedures not related to the patient's diagnosis.
+Similar with previous studies\cite{mullenbach-etal-2018-explainable}, we only focus on discharge summaries in EHR, which use one document to summarize information of patients.
+Therefore, We clean discharge summaries by removing noisy information, such as doctors’ information and hospital information.
 We also tokenize the remaining text and use stopword removal and stemming to preprocess the EHR.
 To simplify the problem, we use a top-50 label setting to preprocess the dataset.

 For the top-50 label setting, we only use the most frequent 50 codes from the dataset and filter out instances that do not contain at least one of these codes.
-This results in a subset of the dataset that is more focused and relevant to our task.
+This results in a subset of the dataset that is more focused and relevant to our task, as we only focus on improving the complication disease detection ability by our model.

 The split ratio of the train, test, and validation datasets from the resulting dataset is 4:1:1, with each set containing approximately 80\%, 10\%, and 10\% of the instances, respectively.
 This allows us to evaluate the performance of our models on unseen data while ensuring the training set is large enough for effective learning.